Business Basics: Understanding Breach of Contract

 Breach of contract can be material, partial, or anticipatory.

-A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling his part of the contract.
+A material breach is one that is significant enough to excuse the aggrieved or injured party from fulfilling their part of the contract.

-A partial breach is not as significant and does not normally excuse the aggrieved party from performing his duties.
+A partial breach is not as significant and does not normally excuse the aggrieved party from performing their duties.

-An anticipatory breach is one where the plaintiff suspects that the offending party might breach a contract by doing or failing to do something that shows his intention not to complete his duties.
+An anticipatory breach is one where the plaintiff suspects that the offending party might breach a contract by doing or failing to do something that shows their intention not to complete their duties.
 Anticipatory breaches can be very difficult to prove in court.

 Defenses to a Breach of Contract Lawsuit